GBouffard/game_points/README.md

 What I learnt and what to improve
 ----
 It took me roughly 7-8 hours to complete that exercise (if we exempt the diverse interruptions that happen when one works at home) and it was especially a good reminder for me on how to use jQuery.
 I would be keen to refactor everything and make everything shorter and quicker but I would probably need more time.
-I could also have fiddle a bit more with the HTML & CSS but I did want to focus first on meeting the main specifications of the project before moving into this.
+I could also have fiddle a bit more with the HTML & CSS to make it much nicer.
+I also would use some correct positionning on some elements but I did want to focus first on meeting the main specifications of the project before moving into this; and it all works and is tested, which is what matters in the first place.